andrewjamesford/andrewford-co-nz-11ty/content/articles/create-your-own-ui-component-library/index.md

   label,
   ...props
 }: ButtonProps) => {
-  // The mode will be used to show either the primary
-  // or secondary button styles
   const mode = primary ? styles.buttonPrimary : styles.buttonSecondary;
-  // The size class will be used to select the correct CSS class let sizeClass = styles.buttonMedium;
+  let sizeClass = styles.buttonMedium;
   if (size === "small") {
     sizeClass = styles.buttonSmall;